joedolson/access-monitor/readme.txt

 <strong>First</strong>, it gives you the freedom of automation - schedule a weekly or monthly report, and get notified each time a report is run.
 Test a specific set of pages, and return a list of definite accessibility issues.

 <strong>Second</strong>, it only reports accessibility issues that are machine-testable.
-It's WON'T raise red flags because it couldn't tell whether an issue is a problem.
-You won't log in to look at a report that's showing 30 new accessibility issues, when 27 of them aren't really wrong.
+It's won't raise red flags because it couldn't tell whether an issue is a problem.

 Access Monitor uses <a href="http://tenon.io">Tenon.io</a>, an automated accessibility testing service developed by web accessibility guru <a href="http://karlgroves.com">Karl Groves</a>.
 Tenon does what an automated tool should do - it delivers a report telling you what the issue is, where it was found, why it's an issue, and who is affected by it.